ZhengshuaiPENG/zhengshuaipeng.github.io/_posts/2018/04/2018-04-17-python-search-file-in-path.md

 # I. Search file in a give path by using python

-Sometimes we need to process files in server(linux env).
-Faced on many files, sometimes you may want to search just one file in a given path recursively.
-Below is a implementation script snippets by using Python.
+Sometimes we need to process files in a server(Linux env).
+Faced with many files, sometimes you may want to search just one file in a given path recursively.
+Below is an implementation script snippets by using Python.

 ```python
 def search(rdf_raw_data_path, target_file):